Trochenbrod: The Holocaust

 After Nazi Germany invaded the Soviet Union in June 1941, the new German administration established a Nazi ghetto at Trochenbrod, confining there also Jews from nearby villages and towns.
-The ghetto was liquidated in August and September 1942 in a series of massacres by Order Police battalions.
-Most of the Jews of Trochenbrod as well as of the neighboring village Lozisht (Ignatówka in Polish) were murdered by the Nazis.
+The ghetto was liquidated in August and September 1942 in a series of massacres by Order Police battalions with involvement of the auxiliary police.
+Most of the Jews of Trochenbrod as well as of the neighboring village of Lozisht were murdered by the Nazis.
 According to Virtual Shtetl, over 5,000 Jews were massacred, including 3,500 from Trochenbrod and 1,200 from Lozisht among other nearby settlements.

 Fewer than 200 Jews managed to escape death by fleeing into the forest.
-The Soviet partisans hiding in the nearby village of Klubochyn assisted some 150 survivors.
+Some hid in caves nearby the village.
+The Ukrainian Soviet partisans from the nearby village of Klubochyn assisted some 150 survivors.
 Some Jews joined the resistance in the region and took up partisan actions against the Nazis.
 The village was totally destroyed and burnt down in 1942, and subsequently leveled out after World War II in Soviet Ukraine.
 Now only fields and a forest can be found there, and an ominous flatland with an aimless country road running through it.

-On November 4, 1942, the Nazis executed 137 inhabitants of the nearby Ukrainian settlement of Klubochyn and burnt it as a reprisal for the actions of local Ukrainian partisans fighting against the Nazis.
+On November 4, 1942, the Nazis executed 137 inhabitants of the nearby Ukrainian settlement of Klubochyn and burnt it as a reprisal for the actions of local Soviet Ukrainian partisans fighting against the Nazis.
 The partisans from Klubochyn and the surrounding vicinity took up arms against the Nazis and supplied weapons to a local Jewish resistance group.
-Local nationalist and Ukrainian Soviet partisans also accepted Jewish partisans into their own units and provided protection to more than 150 Jewish families that survived the ghetto at Trochymbrid and nearby Jewish settlements that were hiding in the forest.
+Ukrainian Soviet partisans also accepted Jewish partisans into their own units and provided protection to more than 150 Jewish families that survived the ghetto at Trochenbrod and nearby Jewish settlements that were hiding in the forest.
 Vasily Matsuyk, an elderly survivor of a Nazi massacre and director of Klubochyn District Museum recalled the story of one Ukrainian family in Klubochyn executed for assisting Jews.